oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelTensorFlow_GettingStarted/README.md

 ### Steps for Intel AI Tools Offline Installer

 These instructions demonstrate how to build and run a sample on a machine where you have installed the Intel® AI Tools.
+If you have already set up the PIP or Conda environment and installed AI Tools go directly to Run the Script.

 > **Note**: If you have not already done so, set up your CLI
 > environment by sourcing  the `setvars` script in the root of your oneAPI installation.